UCF/VarnishDev/readme.md

 Settings:
 The plugin takes in a few settings from the user.
--The IP address of the Varnish server.
+* The IP address of the Varnish server.
--The port used to connect to varnish
+* The port used to connect to varnish
--A URL which can be singled out for purging.
+* A URL which can be singled out for purging.
--Set the version of varnish you are using or want to use.
+* Set the version of varnish you are using or want to use.

 Buttons:
--The Verify Varnish button checks that the settings allow for a connection to a varnish server.
+* The Verify Varnish button checks that the settings allow for a connection to a varnish server.
--The Purge URL button can be used to purge a single URL page which is specified in the URL setting.
+* The Purge URL button can be used to purge a single URL page which is specified in the URL setting.
--The Ban Blog button initiates a ban command which bans all pages on the host's domain. *Still testing to see if this works as intended*
+* The Ban Blog button initiates a ban command which bans all pages on the host's domain. *Still testing to see if this works as intended*

 Issues, bugs and missing functionality:

 * Settings must be saved before using the plugin.
-If you type in a new setting and then try to use the plugin it will revert the settings back to the last saved settings. *
+If you type in a new setting and then try to use the plugin it will revert the settings back to the last saved settings.
-* Right now the plugin only supports Varnish 4.0 commands, Varnish 3 support will be added later. *
+* Right now the plugin only supports Varnish 4.0 commands, Varnish 3 support will be added later.
-* Can't use the varnish admin port through the plugin just yet *
+* Can't use the varnish admin port through the plugin just yet.
-* Some automatic purging is supported, it is not guranteed that everything is being automatically purged *
+* Automatic purging of content is supported, however I am still working on this feature so it is not guranteed that every change is being automatically purged.
-* The Verify Varnish function seems to be able to connect to varnish servers sometimes when incorrect settings are entered *
+* The Verify Varnish function seems to be able to connect to varnish servers sometimes when incorrect settings are entered.
+* Still testing to see if this works with HTTPS.